DoryAzar/FaceDetectPython/README.md

 + Detect and draw facial features (eyes, noses, ears etc.)
 + Recognize previously saved faces in an image, video or live webcam
 + Generate live detections in a JSON format for extensibility
-+ Line drawings of faces detected in images, videos or live webcams (stretch goal)

 <br />